-Six weeks after the intervention took place, none of the interventions increased employment for the average program participant.
+Six weeks after the intervention took place, none of the interventions increased employment for the average programme participant.

 However, all interventions raise the proportion of Syrians who look for work two months after baseline by 5.6 percentage points (a 13 percent increase over a control job-search rate of 43 percent) and lead to 0.5 more job applications placed by Syrians (40 percent increase over a control mean of 1.2 applications).
 Among Jordanians, only the information intervention has a large and positive impact on job search.

-Both the cash and information intervention improve Syrian refugees’ labour market outcomes, up to 4 months after baseline.
-Offering cash leads to a significant increase in the employment rate of more than 50 percent, and a significant boost in earnings of about 40 percent after 2 months and of 65 percent after 4 months.
+Both the cash and information intervention improve Syrian refugees’ labour market outcomes, up to four months after baseline.
+Offering cash leads to a significant increase in the employment rate of more than 50 percent, and a significant boost in earnings of about 40 percent after two months and of 65 percent after four months.
 The information intervention increased employment and earnings by almost the same amount as the cash grant two months after baseline.
 Four months after baseline, the cash transfer generates a 40 percent increase in employment and a significant 55 percent increase in earnings.
-The information intervention has weaker and short-lived effects on labour market outcomes of refugees: four months after baseline, no significant impacts are documented.
+The information intervention has weaker and short-lived effects on labour market outcomes of refugees; four months after baseline, no significant impacts are documented.

 The magnitude of the effects documented is large relative to estimates reported in the recent literature for other active labour market policies in developing countries (McKenzie, 2017).